Domestic violence and abuse

 - get privately rented accommodation.

-Women’s Aid Refuges are safe houses run by and for women suffering domestic violence.
-Refuges provide somewhere safe for women and their children to stay and allow some time and space for the woman to think about what to do next.
+Refuges provide somewhere safe for people and their children to stay and think about what to do next.

 Staff at refuges are specialised in dealing with domestic violence, and so can give a lot of emotional and practical support, for example, advice on benefit claims, which solicitors to use and, if necessary, how to contact the police.

-Going to the local authority, or Housing Executive in Northern Ireland
+Going to the local authority or Housing Executive

 Local authorities have a legal duty to provide help to certain people who are homeless or threatened with homelessness.
 You will qualify for help if you are eligible for assistance, legally homeless or threatened with homelessness and not intentionally homeless.
 You must also be in priority need.
 The local authority may also investigate whether you have a local connection with the area.